Fort Nisqually Living History Museum &

 ..

-After our visit, we continued strolling through the beautiful Point Defiance Park, which is surrounded on three sides by Puget Sound and rises approximately 300 feet above the shore.
+After our visit, we continued strolling through the beautiful park, which is surrounded on three sides by Puget Sound and rises approximately 300 feet above the shore.
 This clarifies the former strategic importance of the location for both the Puyallup People, who once lived on this land, and the U.S. Navy, which established a military reservation here from 1840 to 1888.
 For us, the park provided stunning views over the water.

 Date